lynnlangit/gcp-for-bioinformatics/7_CONTRIBUTING.md

 Content should maintain a quickly scanable tone.
 This course is meant as an introduction to using GCP services for those who are new to cloud and working in bioinformatics research.

-## Mentions

-When referring to people that use GitHub, use @mentions of their username instead of their full name.

-- :smile: As @jessfraz put it...
-- :cry: As [Jess Frazelle](https://github.com/jessfraz) put it...

-When referring to a project on GitHub, link to the repository so others can dive deeper, if they choose.

-- :smile: @maxogden took a similar approach to [Dat](https://github.com/datproject/dat)...
-- :cry: @maxogden took a similar approach to Dat...